Mr Adrian Anderson

 I work with clients to put things into perspective, identify positive ways of seeing things and putting problems manageable chunks for to find solutions.

-Cognitive behavioural therapy is extremely popular.
+Why Cognitive Behavioural Therapy-Cognitive behavioural therapy is extremely popular.
 It combines behavioural therapy (habits of doing) with cognitive therapy (habits of thinking).
 Treatment is centred on how someone’s thoughts and beliefs influence their actions and mood.
 It often focuses on a person’s current problems and how to solve them.
 The long-term goal is to change a person’s negative ways of thinking and negative behavioural patterns to healthier ones to reduce their anxieties, fears and distressing symptoms.

 Who Can Benefit From Cognitive Behavioural Therapy?